-- Two lines with a single lure or bait on each are permitted.
-If fishing with one line, you may use two baits. - Fish hooked in any part of the body, except the mouth, must be returned to the water immediately. - Anglers must be within 400 feet of their tip-ups. - Rough fish may be taken by spearing and dip-netting between sunrise and sunset from April 29, 2023 March 1, 2024.
+- 2 lines with a single lure or bait on each are permitted.
+If fishing with 1 line, you may use 2 baits. - Fish hooked in any part of the body, except the mouth, must be returned to the water immediately. - Anglers must be within 400 feet of their tip-ups. - Native rough fish and common carp may be taken by spearing and dip-netting between sunrise and sunset from May 3, 2025 March 1, 2026.
 Dip net hoops cannot exceed 24" in diameter. - Spearing game fish is prohibited.
-It is unlawful to have a spear on or adjacent to any body of water where the spearing season is closed. - Dark house, fish house, and shelters (more details can be found on pages 71-75). - The bowfishing regulations on page 69 are allowed only on Minnesota's portion of the border waters when they differ from those of Wisconsin.
-If the bowfishing regulations are the same, then they may be exercised from shore to shore. - Fish sanctuaries, no fishing allowed: - Mississippi River: no fishing allowed within 300 feet below Lock and Dam 3 (near Red Wing) and Lock and Dam 4 (Alma, Wisconsin) from March 1 - April 30. - > St. Croix River: no fishing from Taylors Falls (St. Croix Falls) dam to 50 feet downstream from the pier in center of river. - St. Louis River Estuary: no fishing allowed at any time from the Fond du Lac Dam downstream to the Minnesota-Wisconsin boundary cable.
-No fishing allowed from the boundary cable downstream to the Highway 23 bridge from February 29 - May 18.
+It is unlawful to have a spear on or adjacent to any body of water where the spearing season is closed. - Dark house spearing, ice angling, and ice shelter regulations, pages 81-83. - The bowfishing regulations on page 78 are allowed only on Minnesota's portion of the border waters when they differ from those of Wisconsin.
+If the bowfishing regulations are the same, then they may be exercised from shore to shore. - Fish sanctuaries, no fishing allowed: - Mississippi River: no fishing allowed within 300 feet below Lock and Dam 3 (near Red Wing) and Lock and Dam 4 (Alma, Wisconsin) from March 1 - April 30. - NEW-St. Croix River: no fishing allowed by bank or boat from March 2 through June 15 from the Taylors Falls (St. Croix Falls) dam to the upstream side of the Highway 8 bridge. - St. Louis River Estuary: no fishing allowed at any time from the Fond du Lac Dam downstream to the Minnesota-Wisconsin boundary cable.
+No fishing allowed from the boundary cable downstream to the Highway 23 bridge from March 1 - May 18.